kalos/ansible-restic/README.md

 For example, if you have a restic repository named `testrepo`, you could use the `restic-testrepo` command, which will execute `restic` with the correct environment variables to manipulate that repository.

+## Systemd service and timer

+This role supports both cron and systemd.
+Just set the right variables in restic_repos ([defaults/main.yml](defaults/main.yml)).

 ## Example

 ### Playbook